WHAT IS CHAKRA YOGA?

 Crown (Seventh) Chakra—Thousandfold Lotus—Consciousness; Stillness; Poses: Sitting still, Savasana, headstand, inversions in general

 The poses start with the Root Chakra and work their way up to the Crown Chakra—this is called Liberating the Chakras.
-When you liberate the chakras, you are then able to work from the Crown Chakra down through the Root Chakra—this is called Manifesting Through the Chakras—and another workshop altogether.
+When you liberate the chakras, you can work from the Crown Chakra down through the Root Chakra—this is called Manifesting Through the Chakras—and another workshop altogether.

 The point to remember is that you cannot manifest through your chakras until you liberate or balance them.